jon-chun/jon-chun/README.md

 <br></br>

-Our AI research and DHColab were collaboratively developed and the curriculum is currently co-taught by a technology expert (Jon Chun) and an accomplished academic (Katherine Elkins).
+Our AI research and DHColab were collaboratively developed, and the curriculum is currently co-taught by a technology expert (Jon Chun) and an accomplished academic (Katherine Elkins).
 Both have broad experiences, publications, and interests transcending traditional domain boundaries.
 Support was provided with a ***3-year National Endowment for the Humanities (NEH) appointment*** described here.

 <br></br>